USSoccerFederation/ussf_ssac_23_soccer_gnn/README.md

 ![Figure 2: GNN Feature Importance](images/figure_2.png)

 ## 4. Conclusions
-In conclusion we can say that a complex state-of-the-art Graph Neural Networks architecture combined with Permutation Feature Importance can help digest vast amounts of data to identify opportunities for strategic and tactical improvement even on the highest levels of play, because it allows coaches and (performance) analysts to identify individual features and their impact on counterattacking successfulness.
+We show how complex state-of-the-art Graph Neural Networks combined with Permutation Feature Importance can help digest and analyze vast amounts of counterattacks, and perhaps other segments of play, and aid in determining what makes them successful or not.
+This can subsequently help coaches and (performance) analysts to identify opportunities for strategic and tactical improvement in both counterattacking and defending counterattacks, at scale and individually, even at the highest levels of play.

 ------